KeepGen/tailwind-config-colors-getter/README.md

 #### In Progress:

-- Add the button below the result area to copy the palette color config
+- Check how to automate the process (upload the original palette and generate the new format)

 #### Backlog:

-- Check how to automate the process (upload the original palette and generate the new format)
+- Copied text must be formatted (as JSON), not as one line content

 ---